Mint-made errors: Uni-face coin

 A uni-face coin results when two planchets are stacked one atop the other at the time of striking.
 This produces two coins: one with only an obverse image, and a second with only the reverse image.
-The planchets may be centered over the die producing one complete image on each coin or off-centered producing partial images on each side.
+The planchets may be centered over the die, producing one complete image on each coin, or off-center, producing partial images on each side.
 In the accompanying image of the blank reverse, the shadow or outline of Lincoln's profile from the obverse side of the coin is visible.